YouKnowT/wikidata_bot_prediction_model/README.md

 # datasets
-See the directory "datasets" for results from the application of our model as described in our paper: https://www-users.cs.umn.edu/~hall1467/wikidata_bot_prediction.pdf
+See the directory "datasets" for results from the application of our model which is described in our paper: https://www-users.cs.umn.edu/~hall1467/wikidata_bot_prediction.pdf